mbombar/codeflix/README.md

 	$ mpasswd # Create a password for the database user and put it in settings_local.py
 	$ sudo -u postgres psql
-	postgres=# CREATE ROLE codeflix LOGIN PASSWORD <password>;
+	postgres=# CREATE ROLE codeflix LOGIN PASSWORD 'VerySecretPassword';
 	postgres=# CREATE DATABASE codeflix OWNER codeflix;

-Then, you need to allow the user <codeflix> to connect to the database <codeflix>, according to your infrastructure.
+You may need to allow the user <codeflix> to connect to the database <codeflix>, according to your infrastructure.
 Please refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/) for more information.

-For instance, on a fresh install on a Debian Buster-Like server, you can edit the file `/etc/postgresql/11/main/pg_hba.conf` and add the line
+For instance, on a fresh install on a Debian Buster-Like server, you may edit the file `/etc/postgresql/11/main/pg_hba.conf` and add the line

 	local codeflix codeflix        md5